 Leadership Lesson Plan:

-Elevate Your View With Life Exploration
+Elevate Your View Through Life Exploration

-Leaders are life-long learners.
-This leadership lesson
+Leaders are life-long learners who seek out leadership lesson

-plan focuses on the importance of striving to experience new frontiers in your
+plans and activities that encourage striving to experience new frontiers in your

 The life exploration process is one of the best ways to keep your life interesting and fresh.
 In order to be a life-long learner, you should seek new experiences and challenges on a regular basis.